HC-IMSD/REP/dev/src/common/directives/fileIO/readme.txt

 1. Depends on the library: https://github.com/abdmob/x2js

 To use:
-Since the file read is asynchronous, need to capture the emit 'fileReadComplete' message:
+requires xml2json.js.
+This has been moved to vendor files Since the file read is asynchronous, need to capture the emit 'fileReadComplete' message:

  $scope.$on('fileReadComplete',function(evt,result,value){